spring-guides/gs-uploading-files/SIDEBAR.md

 ## Related Resources

 There's more to Spring web development than what is presented here.
-You can continue your exploration of Spring MVC with the following resources.
+You can continue to explore Spring MVC with the following resources.

-### Getting Started Guides
+### Getting Started guides

 * [Validating Form Input][gs-validating-form-input]
 * [Securing a Web Application][gs-securing-web]